LeninJimenezTorres/Linux/index.md

                                |         |_______ public ip address of the remote ssh system
                                |_________________ user of the remote system
 ```
+First off you need to choose the `Bridge adapter` inside `Network configuration` if you are connecting to a virtual machine like VirtualBox

 And if you need to specify the protocol, you can use:
 ```markdown